Lowood

 Population growth drivers in Lowood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Lowood's population, as of November 2025, is approximately 15,382.
-This figure reflects an increase of 1,185 people since the 2021 Census, which reported a population of 14,197.
-The growth was inferred from the estimated resident population of 15,256 in June 2024 and an additional 275 validated new addresses since the Census date.
-This results in a density ratio of 24 persons per square kilometer.
-Lowood's population grew by 8.3% between the Census dates, which is within 0.6 percentage points of the national average (8.9%).
-The growth was primarily driven by interstate migration, contributing approximately 58.2% of overall population gains during recent periods.
+Lowood's population, as of February 2026, is around 15,401.
+This figure reflects an increase of 1,204 people since the 2021 Census, which reported a population of 14,197.
+The increase is inferred from the estimated resident population of 15,256 in June 2024 and an additional 279 validated new addresses since the Census date.
+This results in a population density ratio of 24 persons per square kilometer.
+Lowood's growth rate of 8.5% since the census is within 1.4 percentage points of the national average of 9.9%, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 58.2% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Considering projected demographic shifts, an above median population growth is projected for the area, with an expected increase of 3,303 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 20.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 based on 2022 data.
+Based on demographic trends and the latest annual ERP population numbers, Lowood is projected to grow by 3,303 persons to 2041, reflecting an increase of 20.5% over the 17 years.

 Frequently Asked Questions - Population